kausalyanp/Kubernates_installation/README.md

 sudo apt-get install curl wget apt-transport-https -y sudo apt-get install virtualbox virtualbox-ext-pack -y
 ```
+Press on right arrow key then enter to accept the acknowledgement

 ### Install kubectl
 (create a file kube.sh and then enter below code and install the kubectl on ubuntu)